At The University of Law, we pride ourselves in offering the best legal training - and our Bar Professional Training Course (BPTC) is no exception.

-Study with us and double your chances of getting a top grade: 22% of our 2016 Full-time BPTC graduates obtained an ‘Outstanding’ grade, which is more than twice the national average of 9% in 2015.
+Study with us and increase your chances of getting a top grade: 22% of our 2016 Full-time BPTC graduates obtained an ‘Outstanding’ grade, which is more than twice the national average of 9% in 2015.

 We help our students get to the Bar by providing real life legal work experience opportunities.
 To support this, we’re now offering a new Master of Laws (LLM) as a part of our September 2017 BPTC programme.

 Choose to study this award and you will have the opportunity to add an internationally recognised LLM qualification and real legal work experience to your CV and pupillage applications.

 You will advise, manage and represent clients on a variety of cases in legal areas including family, housing and immigration law.
 As well as gaining valuable work and ‘on your feet’ advocacy experience, you will be paired with a Masters supervisor, who will guide you through a reflective learning process so that you can complete your reflective assessment and obtain your Masters award.

 If you decide to study our BPTC LLM,* there will be an additional course fee, but you could be eligible for a Student Loans Company (SLC) Postgraduate Loan to help cover the cost.

 Follow the link below to discover more about how you'll benefit from our unique Selection Process and Advocacy Committee

 The University of Law is committed to producing exceptional advocates and so, since 2015, has been the only provider that requires all applicants to undergo an assessment before obtaining a place on the BPTC.